Can You Recycle Plastic Bags? (Explained & Solved!)

 There are a lot of different types of plastic bags.
 Grocery store bags, sandwich baggies (like from the brand Ziploc), frozen food bags, bread bags, produce bags, and newspaper bags are all made from a thin, flimsy type of plastic.

-These plastic bags are either low-density polyethylene (#4 plastic) or high-density polyethylene (#2 plastic).
-All plastics are made from oil.
+These plastic bags are either low-density polyethylene (#4 plastic) or high-density polyethylene (#2 plastic), which are all made from oil.

 Are Plastic Bags Bad for the Environment?

-All plastics are made from oil, which is a nonrenewable resource.
-Oil causes major environmental damage, from oil spills in the ocean to oil pipeline leaks in watersheds.
+All plastics are made from oil, a nonrenewable resource that causes major environmental damage, from oil spills in the ocean to pipeline leaks in watersheds.

 Continued reliance on oil also supports its use as a fossil fuel.
 Burning oil releases greenhouse gases, which speed up global warming.